-In 2021-22 we will continue to focus on all areas of goods and services.
-We undertook an energy survey in 2017-18 and intend reviewing utility usage to drive down the costs and to ensure that we are not wasteful in our energy consumption, for example we intend implementing a rolling programme of replacement of lighting with LED lighting.
+In 2022-23 we will continue to focus on all areas of goods and services.
+We undertook an energy survey in 2017-18 and intend reviewing utility usage to drive down the costs and to ensure that we are not wasteful in our energy consumption, for example we have implemented a rolling programme of replacement of lighting with LED lighting at West Lakes Academy.